tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

   state = { text: "" };
   async componentDidMount() {
     const { httpClient } = this.props;
-    const result = await httpClient.request({ method: greet, args: ["world"] });
+    // trigger an http request that will "run" `greet('world')` on the server. const result = await httpClient.request({ method: greet, args: ["world"] });
     this.setState({ text: result.greeting });
   }